 - OWASP Top 10 for LLM Applications - The definitive list of LLM vulnerabilities, maintained by the security community.

-- OWASP Top 10 for Agentic AI - Covers risks specific to AI agents with tool access, including privilege compromise, RAG poisoning, and uncontrolled code execution.
+- OWASP Top 10 for Agentic Applications 2026 - Covers critical security risks in autonomous and agentic AI systems, including privilege compromise, RAG poisoning, and uncontrolled code execution.

 - MITRE ATLAS - A knowledge base of adversarial tactics and techniques for ML systems, modeled after the ATT&CK framework.